 The open metadata ecosystem draws together metadata from many sources.
-Metadata provenance provides information about where metadata has come from and how it can be maintained (that is updated and deleted).
+Metadata provenance provides information about where each metadata element has come from and how it can be maintained (that is updated and deleted).

 Figure 1: Examples of metadata collections.
 In this example, metadata is originating from the database server in the left (labelled 1) and is being copied into the open metadata ecosystem where it is distributed to other metadata repositories, tools and systems as appropriate.
 This includes a downstream database server (labelled 3).